-Once mice learned the stimulus-reward association to higher than 75% accuracy, we switched the reward contingency in blocks of contiguous trials between Odor-Go blocks (odor rewarded) and Sound-Go blocks (tone rewarded).
-Within the same session, mice sample multiple rule-reversals in blocks of ~ 45 trials.
-The initial stages of the rule reversal training consisted of classical conditioning to the sound cue by repeatedly pairing the sound cue to a free water delivery.
+Once mice learned the stimulus-reward association to higher than 70% accuracy (typically approximately two weeks after the start of training), we switched the reward contingency in blocks of contiguous trials between Odor Go blocks (odor rewarded) and Sound-Go blocks (tone rewarded) within the same session.
+Once rule-reversal within the same session was introduced at 'Day 0', mice retained higher performance for the rule they were more comfortable with prior to 'Day 0'.
+Across further training sessions, mice steadily improved their behavioral performance for both rules.

+The initial stages of the rule-reversal training consisted of classical conditioning to the sound cue by repeatedly pairing the sound cue to a free water delivery.
 In this phase, animals were allowed to lick at will, without punishment.
+Automatic (free) water delivery throughout the training was used as a means to remind mice about the presence of water rewards.
+In each training session, such trials were not counted as correct trials and were excluded from calculating the behavioral performance.
 If the animals reliably licked to the cue, we introduced the odor cue as the unconditioned stimulus.
 We delivered water rewards when the mouse licked for the correct cue within the designated response period.
-Once mice reached > 75% correct performance, we started reinforcing the timing parameters by turning on punishment (air puff), which was delivered for both incorrect choices and early licks, but not Miss trials (failing to lick for a rewarded cue).
-Once the animals retained > 75% correct performance, we reversed the reward contingencies, and started rewarding the odor cue.
+Once mice reached >70% correct performance, we started reinforcing the timing parameters by turning on punishment (air puff), which was delivered for both incorrect choices and early licks, but not Miss trials (failing to lick for a rewarded cue).
+Once the animals retained >70% correct performance, we reversed the reward contingencies and started rewarding the odor cue.
 Care was taken to not over train the animals before this point.
-The reversal was not cued, but during the initial stage of the reversal training we switched off the timeout punishment, while instead relying on a white noise error signal.
-The best behavioral performance was obtained in this configuration, potentially because mice used the white noise as a general error signal.
+The reversal was not cued, but during the initial stage of the reversal training, we switched off the time-out punishment, while instead relying on a white-noise error signal.
+The best behavioral performance was obtained in this configuration, potentially because mice used the white-noise as a general error signal.
 During this period of early training, the error rate was high, mice predominantly licking for the sound cue, and ignoring the odor cue.
-We let mice learn at their own rate, allowing as many sessions as necessary to reach the same 75% performance criterion as before the reversal.
-Further, we introduced rule reversals within the same session on a regular basis, while shortening the number of trials in between reversals to a steady state of $\sim$ 45 trials between reversals (block design).
-Mice were trained in one or two sessions per day, with each session lasting from 45 minutes to 1.5 hours.
+We let mice learn at their own rate, allowing as many sessions as necessary to reach the same 70% performance criterion as before the reversal.
+Further, we introduced rule-reversals within the same session on a regular basis, while shortening the number of trials in between reversals from ~130 per block on Day 0 to a steady state of ~45 trials between reversals (block design).
+Mice were trained in one or two sessions per day, with each session lasting from 45 min to 1.5 h.